Romeo Must Die: Plot

-Po Sing, the youngest son of Chinese Triad boss Ch'u Sing, is accosted by African-Americans in a nightclub in Oakland, California.
-He is rescued and then admonished by Kai, Ch'u's chief lieutenant.
-Po leaves the club, but he is found murdered the next day by a bicycle kid.

-Han Sing, a skilled martial artist and former police officer who has been imprisoned in Hong Kong, learns of his brother's death and escapes.
-He travels to Oakland to investigate, where Ch'u is engaged in a joint business venture with Isaak O'Day, a black real estate developer and gang leader.
+Po Sing is the youngest son of Chinese Triad boss Ch'u Sing, who is accosted by African-Americans in a nightclub owned by Silk in Oakland, California.
+Po is rescued and admonished by Kai, Ch'u's chief lieutenant.
+Po leaves the club, but is found murdered the next day.
+Po's older brother and former police officer, Han Sing, is imprisoned in Hong Kong, and learns of his brother's death and escapes to Oakland to investigate, where Ch'u is engaged in a joint business venture with Isaak O'Day, a real estate developer and gang leader.
 The two have been acquiring deeds to properties along the waterfront to sell to Vincent Roth, a business magnate who plans to buy a new NFL franchise and build a stadium.
-Despite Ch'u's assurances that their partnership remains intact, Isaak fears retribution following Po's death and has his chief lieutenant, Mac, place security details on his son Colin and his daughter Trish, the latter of whom refuses to be involved in her father's illegal enterprises.

-In a chance encounter, Han befriends Trish by helping her ditch her assigned security, and then discovers Po called Trish's clothing store the day before he was killed.
-At his brother's funeral, Han confronts his estranged father, blaming him for failing to protect Po after Han helped them both flee to America to escape Chinese authorities, which resulted in Han's imprisonment.
+Despite assurances from Ch'u that their partnership remains intact, Isaak fears retribution following Po's death and has his chief lieutenant Mac place security details on his son Colin and his daughter Trish, who refuses to be involved in her father's illegal enterprises.
+In a chance encounter, Han befriends Trish by helping her ditch her assigned security Maurice and then discovers Po called Trish's clothing store the day before he was killed.
+At his brother's funeral, Han confronts his estranged father and blames him for failing to protect Po after Han helped them both flee to America to escape Chinese authorities, which resulted in Han's imprisonment.
 Kai informs Han that Po's death has been the result of the escalating gang war between the Chinese and African-Americans.

-Meanwhile, Colin tells his father that he was supposed to meet someone at the club to discuss information that could end the war.
+Meanwhile, Colin tells his father that he was supposed to have met Po at the club on the night of his murder to discuss information that could end the war.
 That night, Colin and his girlfriend are murdered by an unseen assailant.

-Trish and Han team up, and realize that Po wanted to show Colin a list of businesses that were either destroyed or being threatened for failing to sell their properties.
-The two visit one of the remaining businesses on Po's list, but the Chinese owner and his employees have been killed.
+Trish and Han work together and realize that Po wanted to show Colin a list of businesses that were either destroyed or being threatened for failing to sell their properties.
+The two visit one of the remaining businesses on Po's list, but the Chinese owner and his employees have been murdered.
 After killing the Chinese hitmen responsible, Han questions his father, who deflects suspicion by suggesting Isaak may have used outside contractors.
 Later, Ch'u is shown ordering the death of several other Triad bosses to acquire their territories.
-Trish and Han visit the last holdout on Po's list: the nightclub where Po was last seen.
-The duo meet with the owner, but Mac arrives and kills him for his deed, and then abducts Trish and Han.
-At a remote location, Han defeats Mac's henchmen and goes to rescue Trish.
+Trish and Han visit the last holdout on Po's list: Silk's nightclub where Po was last seen.

-Isaak and Ch’u meet with Roth to sell him the deeds for the properties they now control.
-After Ch’u takes a multimillion-dollar payment and departs, Isaak refuses his payment, stating that his compensation will be in the form of an ownership share of the new franchise.
-An enraged Mac threatens Isaak to take the deal, using Trish as a hostage.
-He also reveals that the "gang war" was a ruse he and Ch'u concocted to cover their murder and intimidation of businessmen who refused to sign away their properties, and admits to killing Colin.
-In the ensuing shootout, Isaak is wounded while Roth escapes via helicopter, but Mac shoots Roth's briefcase out of his hand and the deeds scatter into the wind.
-Han arrives and confronts Mac about his brother, who reveals that it was the Chinese who killed Po, and is about to shoot Han when Trish shoots and kills Mac first.
+Han and Trish meet with Silk, but Mac kills him for his deed and abducts the two.
+At a remote location, Han defeats Mac's henchmen led by Maurice and goes to rescue Trish.
+Ch'u and Isaak meet with Roth to sell him the deeds for the properties they now control.
+After Ch'u takes a multi-million dollar payment and departs, Isaak refuses his payment, stating that "his compensation" will be in the form of an ownership share of the new franchise.
+An enraged Mac threatens Isaak to take the deal using Trish as a hostage, revealing that the "gang war" was a ruse he and Ch'u concocted to cover their murder and extortion of businessmen who refused to sign away their properties and admits to killing Colin.
+In the ensuing shootout, Isaak is wounded while Roth escapes via helicopter.
+However, Mac shoots Roth's briefcase out of his hand and the deeds scatter into the wind.
+Han arrives and confronts Mac about Po who reveals that it was the Chinese who killed him, and is about to shoot Han when Trish kills Mac first.
 Trish waits with her father for an ambulance while Han leaves to find Ch'u.